AdaCore/training_material/courses/ada_essentials/143_general_access_types/01-introduction.rst

 * To maintain memory safety, we cannot convert pool-specific access types

-  * Each access type refers to it's own pool, so they are not compatible
+  * Each access type refers to its own pool, so they are not compatible

 * We need an access type that is a *view* of memory